 - Traumatic brain injury (TBI): Traumatic brain injuries can happen when there is rapid acceleration and deceleration of the brain in a violent accident.
 TBIs can include shearing (or tearing) of nerve fibers, contusions (bruising) of the brain tissue against the skull, brain stem injuries, and edema (swelling).

-Consequences of New York Brain Injuries
+Consequences of a Traumatic Brain Injury

 While many New York accidents do not result in death or serious brain injuries, others have a drastic effect on victims’ lives.
 Some people are never able to work again, attend school or maintain personal relationships with family, friends and children.
 Even for those who are not disabled entirely, life after a brain injury can be difficult because more mental effort is required to do even the simplest of tasks.
 The injured party may even become violent or combative out of frustration.